macivo/BFH-Hyperdrive/README.md

 ------------
 #### ![](http://twemoji.maxcdn.com/36x36/1f4e3.png) Introduction
 This bachelor thesis at the Bern University of Applied Sciences aims to develop a standalone system "BFH Hyperdrive".
 It is a standalone system to observe the original car racing game "Anki Overdrive".
-It is ideally suited as a base system for application areas in research such as traffic simulations or process control.
+It is ideally suited as a base system for application areas in researches such as traffic simulations or process control.

-**BFH Hyperdrive is:**
+**BFH Hyperdrive:**
-- A standalone system, which is ready immediately after starting the computer.
+- A standalone system, which is immediately ready after starting the computer.
 - The Track Editor can generate the track images with the SVG format.
 - In difference to PNG, the SVG file size has become up to 40 times smaller.
-- The quality of the printed tracks is excellent.
+- The quality of the printed SVG tracks is excellent.
 - The animation of the digital twin has become smoother and more accurate.
 - Optionally, it can work collaboratively in the network with other "BFH Hyperdrive".

 #### ![](http://twemoji.maxcdn.com/36x36/1f4e3.png) Application starting guide
 1. Connect the computer to the power supply.
-2. Supply power to the station of the vehicles (plug in the power adapter/USB port on the computer).
+2. Supply the power to the station of the vehicles (plug in the power adapter/USB port on the computer).
 3. Run a web browser and call the main page (index.html)  `localhost`

 Alternatively: connect the computer with an Ethernet cable and call the main page (index.html) `http://192.168.5.5`.
 There are only static IP addresses on the computer, and no DHCP server.
-Please make sure that you are in the same network /24.
+Make sure that all devices are on the same network /24.

 #### ![](http://twemoji.maxcdn.com/36x36/1f4e3.png) Application Digital Twin guide
 1. Minimum speed should be 300 (mm/s).